-Loan originations and purchases were \$818.1 million, \$1,521.9 million, and \$1,254.0 million for the years ended December 31, 2023, 2022, and 2021, respectively.
-While we primarily rely on originating our own loans, we purchased \$166.3 million, \$275.7 million, and \$262.1 million during the years ended December 31, 2023, 2022, and 2021, respectively.
+Loan originations and purchases were \$698.2 million, \$818.1 million, and \$1,521.9 million for the years ended December 31, 2024, 2023, and 2022, respectively.
+While we primarily rely on originating our own loans, we purchased \$173.5 million, \$166.3 million, and \$275.7 million during the years ended December 31, 2024, 2023, and 2022, respectively.
 We purchase loans when the loans complement our loan portfolio strategy.
 Loans purchased must meet our underwriting standards when they were originated.

-During the three-year period ended December 31, 2023, the allocation of our loan portfolio has remained fairly consistent.
-The majority of our loans are collateralized by real estate, which comprised 88.9% of our gross loan portfolio at December 31, 2023 compared to 88.3% at December 31, 2022 and 87.8% at December 31, 2021.
+During the three-year period ended December 31, 2024, the allocation of our loan portfolio has remained fairly consistent.
+The majority of our loans are collateralized by real estate, which comprised 90.0% of our gross loan portfolio at December 31, 2024 compared to 88.9% at December 31, 2023 and 88.3% at December 31, 2022.

-Due to depositors increased \$327.7 million, \$103.7 million, and \$242.8 million in 2023, 2022, and 2021, respectively.
+Due to depositors increased \$361.0 million, \$327.7 million, and \$103.7 million during the years ended December 31, 2024, 2023, and 2022, respectively.
 The deposit mix is significantly influenced by the current interest rate environment.
-Brokered deposits represented 16.2%, 13.2%, and 9.8% of total deposits at December 31, 2023, 2022, and 2021, respectively.
-At December 31, 2023, 2022, and 2021, reciprocal deposits totaled \$760.3 million, \$659.5 million, and \$763.7 million, respectively.
+Brokered deposits represented 18.4%, 16.2%, and 13.2% of total deposits at December 31, 2024, 2023, and 2022, respectively.
+At December 31, 2024, 2023, and 2022, reciprocal deposits totaled \$753.2 million, \$760.3 million, and \$659.5 million, respectively.

 Prevailing interest rates affect the extent to which borrowers repay and refinance loans.
 In a declining interest rate environment, the number of loan prepayments and loan refinancing tends to increase, as do prepayments of mortgage-backed securities.
 Call provisions associated with our investments in U.S. government agency and corporate securities may also adversely affect yield in a declining interest rate environment.
 Such prepayments and calls may adversely affect the yield of our loan portfolio and mortgage-backed and other securities as we reinvest the prepaid funds in a lower interest rate environment.
 However, we typically receive additional loan fees when existing loans are refinanced, which partially offsets the reduced yield on our loan portfolio resulting from prepayments.
 In periods of low interest rates, our level of core deposits also may decline if depositors seek higher-yielding instruments or other investments not offered by us, which in turn may increase our cost of funds and decrease our net interest margin to the extent alternative funding sources, are utilized.
 By contrast, an increasing interest rate environment would tend to extend the average lives of lower yielding fixed rate mortgages and mortgage-backed securities, which could adversely affect net interest income.
-In addition, depositors tend to open longer term, higher costing certificate of deposit accounts which could adversely affect our net interest income if rates were to subsequently decline.
+In addition, depositors tend to open longer term, higher costing certificates of deposit accounts which could adversely affect our net interest income if rates were to subsequently decline.
 Additionally, adjustable-rate residential mortgage loans and mortgage-backed securities generally contain interim and lifetime caps that limit the amount the interest rate can increase at re-pricing dates.